Can you lose your salvation is a troubling question for many Christians?

 We are under grace today and grace cancels works.
 Grace is unmerited favor and works is earned favor.
 You can’t have both in operation at the same time.

-Grace of Works?
+Salvation by Grace or Works?

 Herein lies part of the problem.
 Looking at Israel under the Law of Moses prior to the church age, their program for salvation was to have faith in God and keep the commandments of the law.
 Jesus told the rich man the following.